 As an Athletic Therapist, Carly has worked with athletes of all levels, from tyke football to Masters track world record holders.
 With expertise in concussions and taping, Carly is currently working with football, cheerleading, and roller derby clubs.

 Her interest in concussions arose from a personal experience; knowing how difficult it can be to overcome concussion symptoms inspires her to help others.
-She has created and implemented concussion protocols for local sport clubs, and is currently baseline testing athletes.
+She has created and implemented concussion protocols for local sport clubs.

 Carly has experience with the industrial athlete; she worked inside a car manufacturing plant treating line workers with over-use injuries.
 Using both, hands-on and active treatments, she was able to help many workers return to work, not just pain free, but stronger and more resilient.